Smith College Botanic Garden

 WLT 100cw Topics: Introduction to World Literatures-Cannibals, Witches, Virgins (4 Credits)

 An examination of the rewritings and adaptations of the three iconic figures of Shakespeare’s The Tempest—Caliban the demi-devil savage other, Sycorax the devil-whore, and Miranda the virgin-goddess—by writers from different geographies, time periods and ideological persuasions.
 Using texts such as Aimé Césaire’s A Tempest, Rachel Ingalls’ Mrs. Caliban, Lemuel Johnson’s Highlife for Caliban, Gloria Naylor’s Mama Day and Michelle Cliff’s No Telephone to Heaven, the class seeks to understand how postcolonial, feminist and postmodern rewritings of The Tempest transpose its language and characters into critiques of colonialism, nationhood, race, gender and difference.
-Restrictions: WLT 100 may be repeated once with a different topic. {L}
+Restrictions: WLT 100 may be repeated once with a different topic.
+Literature

 Fall, Spring, Variable